U.S. Medical Equipment Maintenance Market Overview

 U.S. Medical Equipment Maintenance Market – Competitive Landscape

 The U.S. medical equipment maintenance market is highly diversified with the presence of several big and small players.
 Some of the key players in the market include General Electric Company, Siemens AG, Koninklijke Philips N.V., Drägerwerk AG & Co.
-KGaA, Shimadzu Corporation, FUJIFILM Holdings Corporation, Hitachi Ltd., Agfa-Gevaert N.V., Canon Medical Systems Corporation, and Carestream Health Inc. Other than these multinationals, several medium and small-sized medical equipment maintenance service providers are present in the U.S. market.
-Few of these players include Signature Medical Services Inc., NovaMed Corporation, Diagnostic Equipment Service Corporation (DESCO), and Agiliti Inc.
+KGaA, Agiliti Health Inc., TRIMEDX Holdings LLC, Crothall Healthcare, Sodexo Group, Shimadzu Corporation, FUJIFILM Holdings Corporation, Hitachi Ltd., Agfa-Gevaert N.V., Canon Medical Systems Corporation, and Carestream Health Inc. Other than these multinationals, several medium and small-sized medical equipment maintenance service providers are present in the U.S. market.
+Few of these players include Signature Medical Services Inc., NovaMed Corporation, and Diagnostic Equipment Service Corporation (DESCO)